zacharyburnett/ioscustomringtones/README.md

     ```

-6. unmount the `/Media/` directory from your local filesystem:
+6. unmount the `/var/root/Media/` directory from your local filesystem:
     ```shell
-    sudo umount ~/iPhone_Media/
+    fusermount -u ~/iPhone_Media/
     ```

 7. restart your device